paloxzz/IMC-Prosperity-2/README.md

    - We regularly updated the fair value of the products based on current market conditions, ensuring that we were trading at or near the most accurate price levels.

 2. **Executing Scratches**
-   - We performed market-taking actions when orders were under or near FV, avoiding transactions at the worst bid/ask levels to minimize risk.
+   - Perform market-taking actions under or near fair value orders, avoiding transactions at the worst bid/ask levels.

 3. **Stop Loss Implementation**
    - Trading was halted when inventory levels exceeded a predefined limit.
 This ensured that stop loss actions were not triggered at unfavorable bid/ask levels, protecting against large losses.